 While many people rely on the Ketogenic diet to lose weight or regain their health, many are unknowingly causing harm to their body, according to research.

-The Keto diet is a trendy diet used by medical doctors that involves drastically reducing carbohydrate intake and replacing it with high amounts of fat.
-The reduction in carbohydrates puts your body into a metabolic state called ketosis that can have serious consequences for your health, since very high levels of ketones can make your blood more acidic and overburden your kidneys.
-Here are some BS facts about the Keto diet that everyone thinks are true.
+The Keto diet is a trendy diet used by medical doctors that involve drastically reducing carbohydrate intake and replacing it with high amounts of fat.
+The reduction in carbohydrates puts your body into a metabolic state called ketosis that can have serious consequences for your health since very high levels of ketones can make your blood more acidic and overburden your kidneys.
+Here are some "alternative facts" about the Keto diet that everyone thinks are true.

 Alternative Fact # 1 - The ketogenic diet (keto) provides numerous health benefits.

 Here’s why that’s not true: Fats are the majority of the daily calorie intake on a keto diet.
 Therefore, the allowance of 5% carbohydrates couldn’t be more damaging to your health.

 To illustrate, when there is a lack of carbohydrates available, your body becomes incredibly efficient at burning fat for energy.
 It turns the fat into ketones in the liver, which can, by default supply energy for the brain.
 The brain will accept this source of energy in lieu of glucose for a short period of time, although glucose is what the brain requires to function optimally.

 When you eat ample amounts of good carbohydrates, your body breaks them down into glucose, or blood sugar, which becomes the fuel that keeps your body going—and what keeps you alive.
 This is quite a big difference from the Keto Diet, where your body is having to resort to burning fat as an energy source when it so desperately requires glucose to function.